 Your class arrives, and we'll welcome to The Workshop.
 There's room for up to 35 students, and the nearest station is Vauxhall.

 At the heart of your session is a professional storyteller, who'll bring The Great Fire of London to life for your class.
 Children learn how the fire started, and how events unfolded... it's exciting stuff!

 Next comes an opportunity to get hands-on, engaging with equipment and uniforms from our collection.
 It's an unforgettable way to learn how firefighting has changed over 350 years – and how science and technology help us save lives more safely.

 If your class has a particular area of interest, just ask, and we'll try and incorporate it.

-We encourage teachers to pop along to the museum for a pre-visit.
+We encourage teachers to come along to the pop-up museum for a pre-visit.
 This is a great time to familiarise yourself with the space, and talk about any special topics you'd like us to include in your visit.

 The sessions are designed to connect with the Key Stage 1 curriculum and provide talking points across history and science.
 Your class will explore questions including: